-Gary Goldstein writes for TV, film and the stage—and is now also a novelist.
+Gary Goldstein writes for TV, film and the stage—and is now also a three-time novelist.

-He has written more than 15 produced telefilms including the comedies "The Wish List," "Hitched for the Holidays," "This Magic Moment" and "My Boyfriends' Dogs," and the first two movies in the "Flower Shop Mystery" series starring Brooke Shields.
-Gary's latest TV movie, "Lights, Camera, Christmas!" will premiere on Hallmark Channel in November 2022.
+He has written more than 15 produced telefilms including the comedies "The Wish List," "Hitched for the Holidays," and "My Boyfriends' Dogs," and the first two movies in the "Flower Shop Mystery" series starring Brooke Shields.
+Gary's last TV movie, "Lights, Camera, Christmas!" premiered on Hallmark Channel in November 2022.
 His latest film, "Friends & Family Christmas," will air Dec 17, 2023.

 His feature film "Politics of Love," a romantic comedy set during the 2008 U.S. Presidential election, was released in theaters in 2011.
 He also wrote the feature romantic comedy, "If You Only Knew," starring Johnathon Schaech and Alison Eastwood.
 Gary's feature adaptation of the novel "Mr. 365" premiered on the streaming service Passionflix in 2018 and is available on Amazon Prime.